Continuing Education Activity

 Beta-blockers, as a class of drugs, are primarily used to treat cardiovascular diseases and other conditions.[1]

 Beta receptors exist in three distinct forms: beta-1 (B1), beta-2 (B2), and beta-3 (B3).
 Beta-1 receptors located primarily in the heart mediate cardiac activity.
-Beta-2 receptors with their diverse location in many organ systems control various aspects of metabolic activity and induce smooth muscle relaxation.
+Beta-2 receptors, with their diverse location in many organ systems, control various aspects of metabolic activity and induce smooth muscle relaxation.
 Beta-3 receptors induce the breakdown of fat cells and are less clinically relevant at present.
-Blockade of these receptors by beta-blocking medicines are used to treat a broad range of illnesses.[1]
+Blockade of these receptors by beta-blocking medicines is used to treat a broad range of illnesses.[1]
 Beta-blockers, as a class of medications, are essential drugs and are first-line treatments in many acute and chronic conditions.

-Athletes and musicians may use beta-blockers for their anxiolytic effect as well as their inhibitory effects on the sympathetic nervous system.
-They are not FDA approved for the treatment of anxiety-related disorders; however, they have a potent anxiolytic effect.
-Combined with a reduction in tremor, they may lead to improved stage performance.
+Athletes and musicians may use beta-blockers for their anxiolytic effects as well as their inhibitory effects on the sympathetic nervous system.
+They are not FDA-approved for the treatment of anxiety-related disorders; however, they have a potent anxiolytic effect.
+Combined with a reduction in tremors, they may lead to improved stage performance.
+An example of a beta blocker that is commonly prescribed for anxiety or stage fright is propranolol; it may reduce some peripheral symptoms of anxiety, such as tachycardia, sweating, and general tension.[2]

 Mechanism of Action